web-ridge/react-native-paper-dates/README.md

 npm install react-native-localize @formatjs/intl-pluralrules @formatjs/intl-getcanonicallocales @formatjs/intl-listformat @formatjs/intl-displaynames @formatjs/intl-locale @formatjs/intl-datetimeformat @formatjs/intl-numberformat @formatjs/intl-relativetimeformat --save
 ```

-In your app starting entrypoint e.g. `./index.js`
+In your app starting entrypoint e.g. `./index.js` or even better use a `index.android.js` to prevent importing on iOS/web put the following code. (don't forget to import the languages you want to support, in the example only english language is supported)

 ```javascript
 // on top of your index.js file